An Adaptive Neuro-Controller Developed for a Prosthetic Hand Wrist: Results and Discussions

 \subsection{Simulation study}

-An MRAC developed for the same wrist was utilized to acquire the input-output dataset.
-NN with feed-forward back propagation configuration was trained by using error signals as the input and obtained tendon forces from the NN.
-Prior to training, the input and output datasets for the ANN model were normalized to enhance learning efficiency.
-The deflection error values, used as network inputs, and the corresponding tendon force values, used as outputs, were scaled to lie within the range $[0,1]$ using min-max normalization.
-This step ensured consistency across input features and helped avoid gradient vanishing during training.
-The same normalization parameters were applied during testing and inference phases to maintain scale compatibility.

-NN was composed of 3 hidden layers with 5, 5, and 7 neurons in $1^{st}$, $2^{nd}$, and $3^{rd}$ layers respectively.
-Sigmoid function and Levenberg Macquardt were used as the activation function and back propagation technique respectively.
+A PID controller was utilized to acquire the input-output dataset.
+The tuning of the PID controller for obtaining dataset was carried out using the crude tuning approach, resulting in the determination of the PID coefficients as $K_p=100$, $K_i=10$, and $K_d=100$.
+NN with feed-forward back propagation configuration was trained by using error signals as the input and obtained motor currents from the NN.
+NN was composed of 3 hidden layers with 5, 7, and 10 neurons in $1^{st}$, $2^{nd}$, and $3^{rd}$ layers respectively.
+Tansig function and Levenberg-Macquardt were used as the activation function and back propagation technique respectively.
 Regression scheme of the NN training is given in figs. \ref{fig:reg}.
-The regression scheme showcases an accuracy of 99.92 \% as evident from the fig. \ref{fig:reg}(a).
+The regression scheme showcases an accuracy of 98.07 \% as evident from the fig. \ref{fig:reg}(a).

-Gradient and momentum values were obtained as $1.05\times 10^{-14}$ and $1.94 \times 10^{-11}$, respectively.
-The convergence of the NN during training, testing and validation is shown in fig. \ref{fig:reg}(b).
-In order to reduce the computational time, we limited the epochs to 1000, since we achieved the required accuracy of results.
+Variations in gradient, momentum, and validation checks are shown in fig. \ref{fig:reg}(b).
+Values of gradient and momentum (mu) were obtained as $2.67 \times 10^{-12}$ and $1 \times 10^{-9}$ respectively.
+Failed validation checks at epoch 6 were 2.
+The lower values of gradient, momentum, and validation failed checks at epoch 6 showcases the successful convergence of the NN.
 The parameters of the NN network are given in table \ref{table:1}.

 The simulation of the control scheme was performed in Simulink, a MATLAB based software and carried out using a PC with an Intelcore i7 processor and 16 GB RAM.
 The wrist section can traverse trajectories in radial deviation, ulnar deviation, flexion, and extension directions as shown in figs. \ref{Motion of wrist} (a) - (h).